 Why is Asturias Spain´s best-kept secret?
 Green forests, beautiful valleys, stunning coastline, charming little villages… and more hidden gems you won´t find in a Guidebook.
-I guess the answer here could be – weather.
-It rains often and even in summer, you should always have a good jacket with you.
-So no comparison here to the Mediterranean cost.
-However, if you´re a nature lover – Asturias will leave you speechless.
+I guess, the answer here could be – the weather.
+It rains often (even in summer) and you should always have a good jacket with you: no comparison here to the Mediterranean coast.
+Nevertheless, if you´re a nature lover – Asturias will leave you speechless.

-Me and my man, we´ve spent 4 days driving around and exploring Asturias.
-Sometimes we were lucky with the weather, but mostly we were not… [lol] Like on the picture below – visiting the Lakes of Covadonga.
+During our trip to Northern Spain, we´ve spent 4 days driving around and exploring Asturias.
+Sometimes we were lucky with the weather, but mostly we were not… LOL Like on the picture below – visiting the Lakes of Covadonga.
 Just google how it looks in real life and compare to my foggy picture.

 Nevertheless, we were able to visit some of the most amazing beaches and picturesque villages in Asturias.
 I´ve chosen my 5 favorites, the loveliest little towns that have completely stolen my heart…

 Cudillero is often called the most picturesque fishing village on the Asturian coast.
 And here I couldn´t agree more – it is definitely my favorite one.
 Despite being quite touristic it has a very relaxing atmosphere, hidden in between the sheer cliffs and the Atlantic ocean.
-Colorful houses, tiny streets and great seafood restaurants – Cudillero has it all.
-In order to get some nice panoramic views and explore the city, I had no choice but to walk upstairs and downstairs all the time.
-So the next day I could feel every muscle in my legs.
+Colorful houses, tiny streets, and great seafood restaurants – Cudillero has it all.
+In order to get some nice panoramic views and explore the city, I had no choice but to walk upstairs and downstairs all the time: the next day I could feel every muscle in my legs…

 A wonderful little village, full of white houses and traditional marine charm of Northern Spain.
 It looked even more beautiful as we´ve finally spotted the sun after 2 rainy days in Asturias.

-Compared to other coastal towns/villages in Asturias, Llanes appeared to me the most touristic one, or at least its streets had significantly more people during my visit.
-Nevertheless, in its surroundings you could find lots of paradise beaches, stunning hiking routes and some of the greatest seafood restaurants in the area.
+Compared to other coastal towns/villages in Asturias, Llanes appeared to me the most touristic one, or at least its streets had significantly more people the day we visited.
+Nevertheless, it is still a very charming town and you could find lots of paradise beaches, stunning hiking routes and some of the greatest seafood restaurants in the area nearby.